gediminasnn/node-simple-recipe-api/README.md

 # node-simple-recipe-api

-Simple node Recipe API made with the help of article : [Writing ES6 in NodeJS using Babel](https://medium.com/@abs4real16.ma/writing-es6-in-nodejs-using-babel-10731b8032fc)
+Simple node Recipe API made with the help of an article : [Writing ES6 in NodeJS using Babel](https://medium.com/@abs4real16.ma/writing-es6-in-nodejs-using-babel-10731b8032fc)

 # Route List